Stop Debt Collectors from Calling the Wrong Number for the Wrong Person

 Now the second they place that second phone call, to me, I would argue that it was intentional to harass her because why else would they call someone, looking for the same person unless they don’t give a shit.

-And so at this moment, like I said, when they call back the second time, she has a lawsuit.
-And if you’re in this situation and you’ve just gone to the point where you’ve stopped answering every call from the [10:45], 800 number or every call from Arizona because they keep changing the numbers, but they’re calling for the Sally Smith.
+At this moment, like I said, when they call back the second time, she has a lawsuit.
+And if you’re in this situation and you’ve just gone to the point where you’ve stopped answering every call from the 800 number or every call from Arizona because they keep changing the numbers, but they’re calling for the Sally Smith.

 You’ve got to tell them once that you don’t know who Sally Smith is.